EduardoRFS/eduardorfs.github.io/source/_posts/a_different_level_based_typer.md

 ## TLDR

 We can make so that the level on a rank / level based typer always only increases and couple the dead region to the generalized region so that generalization is free.
-That requires an additional pass that can be done together with typing for a "true" "free" generalization.
+That requires an additional pass that can be done together with parsing for a "true" "free" generalization.

 ## How did I get here